gamemanual0/gm0/source/docs/appendix/gallery.rst

 ========================

 Collection of robot designs from past seasons.
 Feel free to borrow some design solutions for your robot!
+Note: Copying another team's design usually doesn't work if you don't understand why their design works and why they built it that way.
+Just like copying your friend's homework doesn't mean you learned the material.

 2020-2021 Ultimate Goal
 -----------------------